oceanlewis/dingus/README.md

 Try running `dingus session -c example_2`.
 You're now in a new shell session.
 Try `echo $HELLO`.
 Yep, we've applied the variables from `~/.config/dingus/example_2.yaml`, which are now all accessible.
 Also available are any variables you set before entering the Dingus session, so if just ran the example in our "Dingus Print Example" section you'll find that `$MULTI_LINE` is still available.

-As of version 0.3.7 Dingus will also accept `shell` when trying to invoke this subcommand.
+__As of version 0.3.7__ Dingus will also accept `shell` when trying to invoke this subcommand.
 The semantics were close enough that it made sense to alias the two.

-Hope this explains stuff a bit and helps you save yourself some time!
+### Keeping Dingus Up to Date

+Once you have the Rust compiler installed you're free to install Dingus with `cargo install dingus`.
+I'd also recommend installing [cargo-update](https://github.com/nabijaczleweli/cargo-update) so you can update all your Rust binaries in one go.

+`cargo install cargo-update` will download, compile and install the `cargo` subcommand `install-update`.
+Once installed you should be able to rust `cargo install-update -a` to update any binaries you've installed with `cargo` in a hands-free manner.